 Cons: Expensive, limited color choices

-Kysek Coolers might not be as well-known as some of the other premium coolers that we have reviewed on here but they are confident that they can keep up with even the best in regards to ice life, toughness, and accessories.
-In fact, they proudly boast roto-molded construction, premium hardware, and a few other tricks up their sleeves that help them to stand out from this very competitive market.
-There are a few color choices and they are available in 25, 35, 50, 75, 100, and 150 liter sizes (approx.).
+Kysek Coolers have been around for a while and they are confident that they can keep up with even the best in regards to ice life, toughness, and accessories.
+They proudly boast roto-molded construction, premium hardware, and a few other tricks up their sleeves that help them to stand out from this very competitive market.
+There are a few color choices and they are available in 25, 35, 50, 75, 100, and 150-liter sizes.
 They are constructed of plastic with some additional metal and rubber parts, as necessary.

 The roto-molded plastic design has been tested thoroughly and allows for a very durable shell that has no major weak points.
-Beyond this, they also have HeavyHaulers which are their trademarked inset wheels that greatly assist in mobility while still being able to handle up to 1,000 pounds of force.
-This, along with their ZeroSkid underside means that you don’t have to stress about sliding this cooler across the ground and that you will have a nice grip on the surface no matter where you put it.
+Beyond this, Kysek also has HeavyHaulers which are their trademarked inset wheels that greatly assist in mobility while still being able to handle up to 1,000 pounds of force.
+This, along with their ZeroSkid underside means that you don’t have to stress about sliding this cooler across the ground.
+And you will also have a nice grip on the surface no matter where you put it.

 Visual Appeal –

 Visually, Kysek ice chests will look very similar to many of the other hard-sided premium brands on the market.
 You can expect thick, rigid plastic that has subtle aesthetic curves but not to the point that it takes away from its tough demeanor.
-The one area that stands out to us is their metal bottle openers on the front two corners of the base which we really like.
-As for colors, you have 5 to choose from including an LSU-inspired purple and gold.
-We do wish there were a few more colors to choose from but this isn’t a deal breaker (also for those who aren’t LSU fans you will really only have 4 colors to choose from).
+The one area that stands out to us is their metal bottle openers on the front two corners as well as the wheels at the base.

-Kysek is going for a premium cooler and this is definitely reflected in the high price tag.
+Kysek is going for a premium cooler and this is reflected in the high price tag.
 You can expect to pay a premium asking price for these, with only a handful of coolers from other brands such as Yeti being more expensive (but not by much).
 But like with many of these premium cooler brands, quality comes at a cost.

 Overall Rating –

-We really like with Kysek has brought to the table with their hard-sided coolers.
-They have all of the features and accessories we like to see (roto-molded construction, premium gaskets, non-skid surface, extra-tough latch, premium hardware, etc.) and also some that we aren’t used to seeing such as the optional internal temperature sensor/phone app, rolling inset wheels, and the built-in cutting board on the lid.
-In addition, the ice performance is great, with ice life of a week being normal and actually exceeding this in optimal conditions and in the larger sizes.
+Also, the ice performance is great, with an ice life of a week being normal and exceeding this in optimal conditions and in the larger sizes.
 However, all of this comes with a very high asking price so many people will simply not have such a product in their budget.
-However, for those looking at other premium cooler brands such as Yeti, RTIC, Engel, etc. we definitely think you should give Kysek coolers a close look as well.
+However, for those looking at other premium cooler brands such as Yeti, RTIC, Engel, etc. we think you should give Kysek coolers a close look as well.